5l1v3r1/panthera/README.md

 # Programming
-1. Panthera written in Python, Perl, Bash, Awk, Sed combined with power of native applications metasploit and nmap
+1. Panthera written in Python, Perl, Bash, Awk, Sed combined with power of native applications metasploit, nmap, unix utils

 # What is Panthera?
 1. Panthera is a collection of scripts and codings in Perl and Python for all DNS related attacks